Skip to Content

 Instructions for Homemade Icing Without Powdered Sugar

 In a small saucepan, whisk together the flour and milk.
 Heat over medium heat and constantly stir.
-It will start to thicken – so much that you almost can’t stir it.
+It will turn into a thick paste—so thick that you almost can’t stir it.
+(It’s almost like a peanut butter consistency.)

 Remove the milk mixture from the heat and add the vanilla.
 Let it cool completely before you mix it with the butter and sugar mixture.
 (The best way to do this is to place it in the freezer.)

 You will want a stand mixer for the next part.
-In a bowl beat the butter and sugar on medium-high speed with the whisk attachment until the sugar dissolves.
-Now I will say that I have done this for about 8 minutes and the sugar doesn’t seem to dissolve.
+In a bowl, beat the butter and sugar on medium-high speed with the whisk attachment until the sugar dissolves.
+I will say that I have done this for about 8 minutes, and the sugar doesn’t seem to dissolve.
 But don’t worry – it will dissolve a little bit after you frost the cupcakes.

 Vanilla Frosting Without Powdered Sugar